Steuart Wilson: Singing career

 Mozart remained part of Wilson's repertoire at the Old Vic (though Howard Ferguson complained "Steuart Wilson would sing out of tune"), and he regularly championed English music, making regular appearances at Rutland Boughton's festival in Glastonbury and on occasion at Napier Miles's festivals in Bristol.
 He was praised by Holst, who credited him with rescuing the British National Opera Company production which had previously "ruined" his opera At the Boar's Head.

 Writing in 1968, The Gramophone critic Roger Fiske recalled that Wilson "stood out above other tenors both for high intelligence and for clarity of words, though his voice was not by nature of especial beauty; also he never sang quite as well in performance as at rehearsal, his tone tightening under stress."
 Frank Howes made similar observations in an article published in 1951, though noting that "intelligence" was a recognised euphemism for "indifferent vocal equipment".
 A more recent judgement, based on recordings of Schubert Lieder, describes "Wilson's stentorian and rather stiff delivery—the fast vibrato, his tendency to rush (slower songs sound better) and the impression that he is distinctly overparted in the higher register", all of which "does not make for a satisfactory performance according to today's standards."

 For many years, Adrian Boult had been a close friend of Wilson and his first wife Ann, née Bowles.
 When, in the late 1920s, Wilson began to mistreat his wife, Boult took her side.
 She divorced Wilson on grounds of cruelty in 1931, and married Boult two years later.
 The enmity provoked in Wilson was to have lasting repercussions.
 The stigma attached to divorce in Britain in the 1930s affected Wilson's career: he was barred from performing in English cathedrals at the Three Choirs Festival for 25 years until 1957, when he narrated Honegger's King David in Worcester, by which time his singing career had ended.

+Writing for Holst

+Wilson provided the words for Gustav Holst's choral ballet The Morning of the Year, the first composition ever commissioned by the BBC.
+Holst conducted the world premier for the live broadcast on 17 March 1927 and, a few weeks later, the first performance with dancers.